adriansoghoian/compact-allow-list/README.md

 TreeElement[] memory myTree // indices to children in array
 ```

+The hash of each node is: `hash(leftChildHash, nodeValue, rightChildHash)`.

 Normally the logic for generating the proof would live-client side, but these are implemented as part of the same package and exposed as view / pure functions for ease of use and debugging.

 A `SamplePermissionedContract` is implemented demonstrating how this might be used.
 The contract has a reference to a `CompactAllowList` instance, and has a modifier like so: